 Materials that are specified for measurement by the cubic metre measured in the vehicle shall be hauled in vehicles of such type and size that the actual contents may be readily and accurately determined.
 Unless all vehicles are of a uniform capacity, each vehicle must bear a plainly legible identification mark indicating its water level capacity.
 Vehicles shall be loaded to their water level capacity at a minimum.
 Loads hauled in vehicles not meeting the above requirements, or loads of a quantity less than the capacity of the vehicle, measured after being leveled off as above provided, will be subject to rejection, and no compensation will be allowed for such material.

 Quantities Based on Profile Elevations: Existing ground profiles shown on the Drawings were taken from a topographic map drawn with contour intervals of 500 mm with supplementary spot elevations to the nearest 100 mm.
-[Delete if not applicable or amend to suit].

 Quantities will be based on the ground profiles shown on the Contract Drawings.
 Field surveys will not be made to confirm the accuracy of these elevations.